ewradcliffe/Heritage-Housing/README.md

 * The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data).

-* The dataset has almost 1.5 thousand rows and represents housing records from Ames, Iowa, indicating house profile (Floor Area, Basement, Garage, Kitchen, Lot, Porch, Wood Deck, Year Built) and its respective sale price for houses built between 1872 and 2010.
+* The dataset has 1460 observations and represents housing records from Ames, Iowa, indicating house profile (Floor Area, Basement, Garage, Kitchen, Lot, Porch, Wood Deck, Year Built) and its respective sale price for houses built between 1872 and 2010.

 |Variable|Meaning|Units|
 |:----|:----|:----|